 Can you handle your own divorce proceedings with no attorney involvement?
 In many cases, you certainly can.
-In fact, if there are no minor children of the marriage and you own very limited assets, most attorneys would probably agree that this might be the best solution, especially if it is an amicable divorce.
-Recent statistics on different types of divorce shows that more than half of all the family law cases filed in Colorado involve at least one “pro se” party”.
+In fact, if there are no minor children in the marriage and you own very limited assets, most attorneys would probably agree that this might be the best solution, especially if it is an amicable divorce.
+Recent statistics on different types of divorce show that more than half of all the family law cases filed in Colorado involve at least one party who chooses to represent themself.

-If you do choose to represent yourself, dissolution packets are available at district court clerks’ offices for a small fee.
+If you do choose to represent yourself, dissolution packets are available at your local court clerks’ offices for a small fee.
 The packets include all the basic pleadings that are required in a dissolution action.
 Instructions are also included.
-In addition, you can download free forms through the state judicial website by clicking thru the “FORMS” button on this website.
+In addition, you can download free forms through the state judicial website.

 In addition, a good attorney will maintain emotional distance and keep a “level head” in the midst of the emotional turmoil of divorce.
 Because of the intense emotional factor, even divorce attorneys are known to retain other attorneys to represent them through a divorce.
 It is far too often that parties find themselves agreeing to terms of a separation agreement just to “get the divorce over with” because they want to move off the emotionally uncomfortable spot they are on.

 Worse yet, pro se divorcing parties may not pay attention to the finer details of an agreement because they believe they can trust their spouses to make the “correct” decisions, or because they believe they can rely on verbal agreements.
 Alternatively, it is very common for the parties to not know all of the specifics that should be addressed in a settlement agreement.
 An attorney will help you consider the present and the future while negotiating an agreement.